-- 1. Check the appropriate box:
+1. Check the appropriate box:

-- [] Preliminary Information Statement
+[ / ] Preliminary Information Statement

-- [✓] Definitive Information Statement
+[] Definitive Information Statement

-- Name of Registrant as specified in its charter SUPERCITY REALTY DEVELOPMENT CORPORATION
+2. Name of Registrant as specified in its charter SUPERCITY REALTY DEVELOPMENT CORPORATION

-- 3. METRO MANILA, PHILIPPINES

-Province, country or other jurisdiction of incorporation or organization

-- 4. SEC Identification Number A200008385

-- 5. BIR Tax Identification Code 206-816-824

-- 6. 41st FLOOR JOY NOSTALG CENTER, NO. 17 ADB AVENUE

-ORTIGAS CENTER, PASIG CITY

-Address of principal office

-Postal Code

-- 7. Registrant's telephone number, including area code (632) 6387779

-- JUNE 28, 2017 / Roof Deck (Function Room No. 3) of the Prestige Tower located along Ortigas Jr. Road in Ortigas Center, Pasig City

-Date, time and place of the meeting of security holders

-- Approximate date on which the Information Statement is first to be sent or given to security holders JUNE 06, 2017

-- 10. In case of Proxy Solicitations:
+- 3. METRO MANILA, PHILIPPINES Province, country or other jurisdiction of incorporation or organization - 4.
+SEC Identification Number A200008385 - 5.
+BIR Tax Identification Code 206-816-824 - 6.
+41st FLOOR JOY NOSTALG CENTER, NO. 17 ADB AVENUE ORTIGAS CENTER, PASIG CITY 1605 Address of principal office Postal Code - 7.
+Registrant's telephone number, including area code (632) 6387779 - 8.
+JUNE 28, 2017 / Time and Venue to be announced Date, time and place of the meeting of security holders - 9.
+Approximate date on which the Information Statement is first to be sent or given to security holders JUNE 06, 2017 - 10.
+In case of Proxy Solicitations:

-Name of Person Filing the Statement/Solicitor: Emelita Mangosing on behalf of the Registrant

-Address and Telephone No.: 41st FLOOR JOY NOSTALG CENTER, NO. 17 ADB AVENUE ORTIGAS CENTER, PASIG CITY / 638-7779
+Name of Person Filing the Statement/Solicitor: Emelita Mangosing on behalf of the Registrant Address and Telephone No.: 41st FLOOR JOY NOSTALG CENTER, NO. 17 ADB AVENUE ORTIGAS CENTER, PASIG CITY / 638-7779